luweizhang/chess-ai/README.md

 ## Evaluation function

 I would say that this is the intuitive component of the chess AI.
-Given an 8x8 chess position, the evaluation function with determine between a move is good or not by assigning it a numerical score.
+Given an 8x8 chess position, the evaluation function with determine wheter a move is good or not by assigning it a numerical score.
 A negative score means that black is winning, a positive score means that white is winning.

 The evaluation function can take many forms depending on what approach you want to take.
 You can use hard coded heuristic features.
-You could take a model based approach (ie. train a neural network).
+You could take a model based approach (ie. train a neural network), etc etc.

 ![alt tag](http://www.neurosciencemarketing.com/wp-content/uploads/2015/06/einstein-valuable-540x338.jpg)